-The master’s programme Vitality and Ageing trains its students to become academic Vitality and Ageing professionals and engaged citizens who are competent and trained internationally and interdisciplinary.
+The Master’s programme Vitality and Ageing trains its students to become academic Vitality and Ageing professionals and engaged citizens who are competent and trained internationally and interdisciplinary.
 They are able to contribute to solutions for the challenges facing our ageing society.

-The one-year master’s programme provides the students with knowledge and skills, additional to their diverse bachelor backgrounds, to become academic professionals who are capable of improving the care and welfare of the older people in an ageing society.
+The one-year Master’s programme provides the students with knowledge and skills, additional to their diverse bachelor backgrounds, to become academic professionals who are capable of improving the care and welfare of the older people in an ageing society.
 Find all our detailed information of the programme at the e-Prospectus.

 The main elements of the programme

 The organisation of our ageing society needs innovation.
-The master starts with an intensive one-week introduction to learn about vitality and the ageing field.
+The Master's starts with an intensive one-week introduction to learn about vitality and the ageing field.
 This introductive module is developed as a base for the three educational lines in the master’s programme: Communication in Science, Research and Evidence and

 Academic Development.
 During the first week, the students will experience the importance of the development of academic skills and the value to be social connected with older people.